I admit it, recently I haven’t been spending as much time on my holiday rental business as I should.

 I’m only human.
 There are only so many hours in the day.

-Over the last 4 weeks I’ve only spent 1 hr a week on my holiday rental biz.
+Over the summer I’ve only spent 1 hr a week on my holiday cottage business.
 Not long at all and not sustainable.
 I know I need to give it more of my attention, and I will.
 But even on that one hour a week, I’ve still managed to not only maintain the business but also to take some future bookings.

 It’s amazing what you can achieve in 1 hour!